Wedgewood Pharmacy

 Overdose

-Short-term administration of even large doses is unlikely to cause serious harmful systemic effects due adrenal suppression.
-Problems associated with long-term administration of dexamethasone relate to suppression of normal adrenal function, iatrogenic Cushing's disease and metabolic crisis due to abrupt withdrawal.
+Short-term administration of even large doses is unlikely to cause serious harmful systemic effects due to adrenal suppression.
+Problems associated with long-term administration of dexamethasone relate to suppression of normal adrenal function, iatrogenic Cushing's Disease and metabolic crisis due to abrupt withdrawal.

 About the Author